pbw20/academic-kickstart/content/home/about.md

 # About us

-The Wilson Lab is situated in the Leicester School of Pharmacy at De Montfort University, Leicester.
-Our research interests include computational enzymology, theoretical chemistry, computational bioanalysis, and cheminformatics.
+Our research spans the breadth of computational application in the chemical and biosciences; from molecular modelling of enzymes, through to livestock informatics.
 We work with collaborators internationally and have strong industry connections.